kamilkaminski01/monitoring-system/README.md

 make run
 ```

+Users can choose and interact within available web apps on `localhost:3000` which is
+the frontend domain.

+Backend is available at:
+- `0.0.0.0:8000`
+- `127.0.0.1:8000`
+- `localhost:8000`

+Admin panel can be accessed through freely chosen backend domain at `/admin`
+e.g. `0.0.0.0:8000/admin`.

 [Docker Compose](https://docs.docker.com/compose/install/) is leveraged
 for reproducible builds and consistent local development environments.
 The default [`docker-compose.yml`](docker-compose.yml) file is set up